eea/insitu.copernicus.plonebuildout/README.rst

 EEA deployment
 --------------

-The project name is `Copernicus Land Monitoring Services` and it's based on Zope/Plone framework.
+The project name is `Copernicus In Situ Component` and it's based on Zope/Plone framework.

 Installation
 ============